Walebrown/Walebrown/README.md

 - 👋 Hi, I’m Adewale Akangbe.
-I'm a FrontEnd Engineer
+I'm a Data Scientist
-- 👀 I’m interested in FrontEnd development, blockchain  and web 3.0
-- 🌱 I’m currently learning react native, solidity and improving my Reactjs skillset
 - 💞️ I’m looking to collaborate on projects, contributions, discussion, learnings
 - 📫 How to reach me adewaleakangbe14@gmail.com